 Put Them in a Container

-Use a single bushy plant, or create a mini landscape with smaller asters and grasses.
-Picton suggests Aster cultivars, Symphyotrichum ericoides ‘Golden Spray’, and S. novi-belgii ‘Lady in Blue’ or ‘Rosebud’.
+Use a single bushy plant, or create a mini-landscape with smaller asters and grasses.
+Picton suggests cultivars, Symphyotrichum ericoides ‘Golden Spray’, and S. novi-belgii ‘Lady in Blue’ or ‘Rosebud’.

 Pump Up the Color

-Place asters next to other fall-flowering perennials, bulbs, and shrubs—or more asters.
-Mr. Picton recommends yellow and says goldenrods make wonderful companions for asters.
+Place them next to other fall-flowering perennials, bulbs, and shrubs—or more asters.
+Mr. Picton recommends yellow and says goldenrods make wonderful companions.

 Plant a mix of tall upright stems, low spreading shrubs, and everything in between.
 Used as a mid-border plant, medium-to-tall asters will pop out after the summer blooms have gone off.
 “Come September, they get a chance to shine,” Sutton says.

 “Asters from Symphyotrichum novi-belgii, S. novae-angliae, S. ericoides, and S. cordifolium are happy in an open, sunny site in soil that doesn’t get too dry in summer,” Mr. Picton says.
 “Other species such as Eurybia schreberi will be happy to grow in dry shade.
 Warmer conditions might be tolerated by some of the true asters found wild in Europe and Asia.”

 Whether you want a pop of late-season color or an addition to your pollinator garden, asters could be the answer.

 Portions of this article were adapted from a piece originally written by Meg Ryan for our print magazine.